ojturay/Heart-Failure-/README.md

 It was observed that p values(0.08) from the cox model was consistent with result that Serum Creatinine, Ejection Fraction and Age are the most important variables in patients with heart disease in predicting death outcome.

-Therefore, public education can be directed towards lifestyle modifications that can improve ejection fraction, reduces serum creatine levels not only for those over 65years but younger as well.
+Therefore, public education can be directed towards lifestyle modifications that improves ejection fraction, reduces serum creatine levels not only for those over 65years but younger as well.